thatsuman/icpmmm2024/src/pages/papers.md

 ## Publication Opportunity

-- The good quality research papers from the conference, after through peer review, will be published in a <mark style="background-color:#F4E869;color: black;">Springer journal</mark>.
-The publication of a paper will be subject to the referee's decision through peer review process and submission of copyright agreement and less than 15% plagiarism report.
+- <mark style="background-color:#F4E869;color: black;">All the papers will be published as book chapters in the conference proceeding</mark>.
+A few high quality papers, after thorough peer review, will be published by SPRINGER in SCOPUS Indexed <mark style="background-color:#F4E869;color: black;"> Journal of the Institution of Engineers (India) : Series D, a Springer journal</mark>.
+The publication of a paper will be subject to the referee’s decision through peer review process and submission of copyright agreement and less than 15% plagiarism report.

 ## Key dates